Cumbre Kids’ values

-Our #1 priority is to create content that brings families together and that inspires children to live with learning and connection.
+• Our #1 priority is to create content that brings families together and that inspires children to live with curiosity and connection.

-However, in the course of discussing science and featuring scientists from many backgrounds, sometimes topics arise that may stir strong feelings or involve tradeoffs between certain values.
+While almost none of our content would be considered controversial, in the course of discussing science and featuring scientists from many backgrounds, sometimes topics arise that may cause strong feelings from caregivers.
 In these infrequent instances, these are the questions we ask ourselves:

 If you have any concerns you would like to raise, please contact me, Robert Carpenter, executive producer of Cumbre Kids.
 You can do so through the form on this page or by email at: robert@cumbremedia.com.